Skip to main content

 1. From the LiveRamp Clean Room navigation pane, select Destinations & IntegrationsDestinations.

-2. Click Create Destination Account.
+2. Click Create Destination Connection.

 image idm2060